 When I was but a preteen girl who had yet to have a feminist awakening, I didn’t dream of becoming president or running a company or curing cancer.
 I just wanted to meet Rider.
 He played the bad boy on the ABC teen sitcom Boy Meets World, complete with a leather jacket, floppy brown hair in a mushroom cut, and a broken home.
 He talked back to teachers and had no curfew.
 I was in love.

-At best, going out on a limb yields life-changing results.
-At worst, it gives me a great story.
 I hung his picture in my locker, kissed the television screen whenever he appeared, and led a bunk-wide make out session with his celebrity poster at summer camp.
 My bedroom became the Rider Strong Hall of Fame, strewn with his headshots and hand-colored signs declaring “Deena + Rider Forever.”
 When my friends came over, I offered them tours in the dark, using my flashlight as a spotlight.

 Of course, I didn’t actually expect to meet the guy.
 Like a lot of preadolescents, I was using my celebrity crush as a way to find out what it might feel like to be in love without actually making myself vulnerable.
 I was consumed with the possibility of what if—but bless my middle-school heart, I was unconcerned about the very likely scenario that I’d never get the chance.
 So I kept trying, sending him letters and postcards regularly, expecting one day he would answer.
 In the face of his silence, I stayed positive.